mughees-asif/matlab-qmul/README.md

 ## Access the code

-* [clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) the repository to your local machine
+* [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) the repository to your local machine
-* after accessing the sessions folders:
+* After accessing the sessions folders:
-	* use the **PDF versions** for learning
+	* use the **HTML versions** for learning
-	* use the **.m files** to change input parameters and work with example code
+	* use the **MATLAB versions** to change input parameters and work with example code

 ------------------------------------------------

 ## Contributing

-* everyone is more than welcome to contribute
+* Everyone is more than welcome to contribute
-* for best practices on contributing, use [this](https://gist.github.com/MarcDiethelm/7303312)
+* For best practices on contributing, use [this](https://gist.github.com/MarcDiethelm/7303312)

 ------------------------------------------------